This post is part of the series Keeping up with Gutenberg

-Phase 3: Writers and bloggers will be able to use Gutenberg on WordPress.com
+Phase 3: Writers and bloggers will be able to test Gutenberg on WordPress.com & WordPress.org

-- A future point version of WordPress 4.9 will contain a plug and prompt for users on self-hosted sites to test Gutenberg by installing the plugin.
+- A future point version of WordPress 4.9 will contain a Dashboard prompt for users on self-hosted sites to test Gutenberg by installing the plugin.
 There will be additional information about the new editor available to them.

 There are still a lot of things missing, and it’s hard to tell how long it will take to implement the additional pieces.
 This will be by far the most interesting period of the rollout.
 That’s where the rubber meets the road, so to speak.
 Personally, I am looking forward to the feedback and discussions around this phase.

 We are right now in what I called Phase 3.
 There might be other aspects already in the works.
 As I mentioned before, this list is a result of my personal educated guesses.

 Phase 4: Merge proposal to make Gutenberg part of Core.

 For a feature plugin to become part of WordPress Core, the lead developers will create a merge proposal, outlining how to tackle all the tasks and changes necessary to make Gutenberg the default editor for WordPress.
 The heavy lifting from a code standpoint is probably already done.
 Part of this phase is also to make sure the new version doesn’t break sites.
 That’s as much as important than the programming of Gutenberg.

 This phase will include fallback solutions to make sure that this update doesn’t break sites.